SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/vmware.md

 ## Prerequisites

 * **Supported Software Versions**.
 The VMware app works with vCenter and vSphere 6.5, 6.7, 7.0 and 8.0.
+* **Supported Software Versions**.
+The VMware app works with vCenter and vSphere 6.5, 6.7, 7.0 and 8.0.
 * **Sumo Logic scripts for VMware**.
 The Sumo Logic scripts required to work with the app are located here: [sumo-vsphere-ulm.zip](https://appdevstore.s3.amazonaws.com/VMWare/sumo-vsphere-ulm.zip).